Illumina, Inc.: DNA sequencing

 Illumina sells a number of high-throughput DNA sequencing systems, also known as DNA sequencers, based on technology developed by Solexa.
 The technology features bridge amplification to generate clusters and reversible terminators for sequence determination.
 The technology behind these sequencing systems involves ligation of fragmented DNA to a chip, followed by primer addition and sequential fluorescent dNTP incorporation and detection.

 Depending on the kit used, according to the company the MiSeq Series generates up to 25 million reads per run.
 With dual flow cells, the NextSeq 2000 generates up to 2.4 billion single reads per run and the NovaSeq X Series generates up to 52 billion single reads per run.
 Illumina uses next-generation sequencing, which is far faster and more efficient than traditional Sanger sequencing.
 Illumina sequencers perform short-read sequencing, and are image based, utilizing Illumina dye sequencing.
 This technology has a higher accuracy than long-read sequencing.

-Flow cells (MiSeq, HiSeq, and NovaSeq)
+Flow cells

 Illumina sequencing happens within the flow cells.
 These flow cells are small in size and are housed in the flow cell compartment.
-In MiSeq sequencers, the flow cell can generate between 1 million and 30 million reads per run.
-The HiSeq flow cell is larger than that of the MiSeq and has the ability to generate 3 billion reads per run.
-Lastly, the NovaSeq flow cell is the largest of the three and can generate 13 billion reads per run.
 Flow cell clustering happens when a denatured DNA sample is placed in a flow cell.
 Primers already in the flow cell channel capture and bind to the ends of the short denatured DNA sample.
 Then, DNA polymerase is added and the DNA building blocks are introduced.
 This results in a newly synthesized strand constrained to the bottom of the flow cell.
 Next, the original template strand is washed out binding the newly synthesized strand to the other DNA sequence present on the surface.
 DNA polymerase and building blocks are introduced again forming a new strand.
 These steps are repeated until about 1,000 copies are made in a cluster.